pingcap/docs-cn/op-guide/monitor-overview.md

+---
+title: Overview of the TiDB Monitoring Framework
+category: monitoring
+---

 # Overview of the TiDB Monitoring Framework

 The TiDB monitoring framework adopts two open source projects: Prometheus and Grafana.
 TiDB uses Prometheus to store the monitoring and performance metrics and Grafana to visualize these metrics.